apla/node-clickhouse/README.md

 `INSERT` can be used for bulk data loading.
 There is a 2 formats easily implementable with javascript: CSV and TabSeparated/TSV.

-CSV is useful for loading from file, thus you can read and pipe into clickhouse file contents.
+CSV is useful for loading from file, thus you can read and `.pipe` into clickhouse file contents.
 To activate CSV parsing you should set `inputFormat` option to `CSV` for driver or query (BEWARE: not works as expected, use TSV):